Scholarships and fees

 To award scholarships and academic admission to the SINReM programme, all submitted application files will be reviewed by the SINReM Student Selection Committee, with representatives from all partner universities.
 Admission and scholarships are awarded based on meeting the academic and language requirements, and motivation.

-Selected applicants will receive an Admission Letter by the Registrar of Ghent University, necessary for enrollment to SINReM.
+Selected applicants will receive an Admission Letter by the Registrar of Ghent University, necessary for enrolment to SINReM.

 All students participating in the SINReM programme will need to sign the Student Agreement prior to the start of the programme.